T-Naveen-2308/KoinX-Backend-Server/README.md

 - Sign up at [CoinGecko](https://coingecko.com) to obtain your API key.

 **5. Configure the Environment**
-- Update the `.env` file in your project root directory with the following environment variables.
+- Create the `.env` file in your project root directory with the following environment variables.

     ```plaintext
    BASE_URL=your_base_url          # Base URL of coingecko